Key Takeaways

 Dishwasher detergent might not be the first thing that comes to mind when considering plastic waste, but it probably should be.
-From the hard plastic tubs to the “dissolvable” pods wrapped in synthetic films, conventional detergents come with a hefty environmental cost.
+From hard plastic tubs to “dissolvable” pods wrapped in synthetic films, conventional detergents carry a hefty environmental cost.
 And that’s before we even talk about the cocktail of chemicals they often leave behind on your plates.

-As more people start paying attention to what’s in their cleaning products (and how they are packaged), the push for plastic-free and non-toxic alternatives has grown.
+As more people start paying attention to what’s in their cleaning products (and how they’re packaged), the push for plastic-free and non-toxic alternatives has grown.
 We’re not just looking for sparkling dishes, we’re looking for solutions that won’t leave behind microplastics or petrochemical residues in our kitchens or waterways.

 Why Go Plastic Free with Your Dishwasher Detergent?